-a mortgage to which the National Credit Code applies signed on or after 1 August 2016 must be Lodged using an ELN, except where the mortgage is to be Lodged with any discharge of mortgage or transfer of land for the same folio(s) of the Register.
+a mortgage to which the National Credit Code applies signed on or after 1 August 2016 must be Lodged using an ELN, except where the mortgage is to be Lodged with any discharge of mortgage or transfer of land for the same folio(s) of the Register; and

+a discharge of mortgage signed on or after 1 August 2017 must be Lodged using an ELN, except where the discharge of mortgage is to be Lodged with any transfer of land or mortgage to a mortgagee who is not an ADI for the same folio(s) of the Register; and

+any mortgage signed on or after 1 August 2017 must be Lodged using an ELN, except where the mortgage is to be Lodged with any discharge of mortgage from a mortgagee who is not an ADI or transfer of land for the same folio(s) of the Register.

-6.3 Registrar’s Requirement 6.2 does not apply if an ELN is not available and has not been available for one clear Business Day.
+6.3 Registrar’s Requirement 6.2 does not apply:

+(a) if an ELN is not available and has not been available for one clear Business Day; or

+(b) to a conveyancing transaction that affects a folio of the Register that cannot be dealt with in an ELN.

 Lodging parties